-Finding the best creatine can be hard, but the tools and information on this page will make it easy to find a high quality product that meets all your needs.
-Whether you are a bodybuilder, runner, football, or any other kind of athlete, male or female (see creatine for women), creatine can be used in order to help you sustain higher intensity training and performance.
+Finding the best creatine supplement can be hard, but the tools and information on this page will make it easy to find a high quality product that meets all your needs.
+Whether you are a bodybuilder, runner, football, or any other kind of athlete, male or female, creatine can be used in order to help you sustain higher intensity training and performance.

 There are 2 things you should be looking for in a product: